 - exercising the muscles needed for speech to improve their strength and coordination

-Recovery after a stroke depends upon many factors including the severity of the stroke and the time it takes to receive medical care.
-The most rapid recovery occurs in the first 3 months after a stroke.
-Further recovery is possible, but gains are usually slower and may take years.
+Recovery after a stroke depends upon many factors including how severe your stroke was, which part of the brain was affected and how your rehabilitation is progressing.
+The most rapid recovery occurs in the first 6 months after a stroke.
+Further recovery is possible, but may take years.

 Training for carers

-Call StrokeLine to talk to a health professional and get free information and advice: 1800 787 653 (Monday to Friday 9am to 5pm AEST.
+Call StrokeLine to talk to a health professional and get free confidential advice: 1800 787 653 (Monday to Friday 9am to 5pm AEST.)

-Read more about stroke rehabilitation on the Stroke Foundation website.
+Read more about stroke rehabilitation and download fact sheets on the Stroke Foundation website:

 Learn more here about the development and quality assurance of healthdirect content.